// ports

 - Which ports should never be exposed to the public internet?

-- 25 is server-to-server relay, 465 is legacy implicit-TLS submission, 587 is the modern submission port using STARTTLS with authentication.
-Use 587 for clients.
+- 25 is server-to-server relay (often blocked outbound by ISPs).
+465 is legacy implicit-TLS submission.
+587 is the modern client submission port using STARTTLS with authentication.
+Use 587 for clients, 25 only for MTA-to-MTA.

-- Why does DNS use both TCP and UDP?
+- Why does DNS use both TCP and UDP port 53?

-- UDP is used for normal queries (small, fast).
-TCP is used for zone transfers (AXFR/IXFR) and any response larger than 512 bytes (or 4096 with EDNS).
+- UDP for normal queries (small and fast).
+TCP for zone transfers (AXFR/IXFR) and any response larger than 512 bytes (or 4096 with EDNS).
+DNS over TLS uses 853, DNS over HTTPS uses 443.